liebherrnenzing/canpie-fd_device/README.md

-Here you find some device files for canpie-fd.
+Here you find a device file for canpie-fd.
 Currently only stm32f1xx and stm32f4xx is supported.
 You can also get paid device files for different controllers from here http://www.microcontrol.net/produkte/protokollstacks/canpie-fd.